w3hc/gov/README.md

 Your DAO will be deployed on every networks at the same address.

-Then you can follow these steps to verify that proofs of `safeMint`, `govBurn`, `setMetadata`, `setManifesto`, `setVotingDelay`, and `delegate` can be generated on source chain and claimed on foreign chain:
+Then you can follow these steps to verify that proofs can be generated on home chain and claimed on foreign chain:

 ```bash
 npx hardhat run scripts/propose.ts --network sepolia